GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 IV.
 PREVENTION OF CRIME AND VIOLENCE

-In accordance with Code of Virginia §22.1-279.9, the School Services Unit will assist the HCPS with the development, implementation, and presentation of programs to prevent violence and crime on school property and at school-sponsored events, which shall include prevention of hazing.
+In accordance with Code of Virginia §22.1-279.9, the School Services Section will assist the HCPS with the development, implementation, and presentation of programs to prevent violence and crime on school property and at school-sponsored events, which shall include prevention of hazing.
 Activities designed to prevent the recurrence of violence and crime, including hazing, may include such interventions as education relating to Virginia’s criminal law, school crime lines, peer mediation, conflict resolution, community service requirements, and any program focused on demonstrating the consequences of violence and crime.
 All SROs shall be provided training in this program and the expectations of an SRO in assisting schools with the development and continuity of such a program.

 V. HCPS STUDENT CODE OF CONDUCT

 In accordance with Code of Virginia §22.1-279.6, the HCPS has a Code of Student Conduct (COSC) which is reviewed and modified as required by law and HCPS policy.
-Henrico County Police Officers shall not assume any responsibility for the enforcement of any provision of the COSC and shall restrict their involvement from participating in any school actions related to the enforcement of the COSC unless a crime is known to have occurred and the police officer believes his/her intervention is necessary.
+Henrico County Police Officers shall not assume any responsibility for the enforcement of any provision of the COSC and shall restrict their involvement from participating in any school actions related to the enforcement of the COSC unless a crime is known to have occurred and the police officer believes their intervention is necessary.

 VI.
 SCHOOL SECURITY OFFICERS